Luftwaffe: Origins

 The absence of Göring in planning and production matters was fortunate.
 Göring had little knowledge of current aviation, had last flown in 1922, and had not kept himself informed of the latest events.
 Göring also displayed a lack of understanding of doctrine and technical issues in aerial warfare which he left to others more competent.
-The Commander-in-Chief left the organization and building of the Luftwaffe, after 1936, to Erhard Milch.
-However Göring, as a part of Hitler's inner circle, provided access to financial resources and materiel for rearming and equipping the Luftwaffe.
+The Commander-in-Chief left the organisation and building of the Luftwaffe, after 1936, to Erhard Milch.
+However, Göring, as a part of Hitler's inner circle, provided access to financial resources and materiel for rearming and equipping the Luftwaffe.